 We would go east through the beautiful Jumgal valley from Kyzart, riding between the mountains of Sandyk and Song Kul.
 Both mountain ranges are part of the Internal Tien-Shan system.
 Once we were directly north of the lake (with the Song Kul range between the lake and us), we would spend the night; and climb up southwards the next day to get to the lake.

-The guide taught me how to make him go and stop.
-For the sake of redundancy, I was taught two ways to command each action.
-So yeah, I was terrified every time my horse moved in an unexpected way.
+The guide taught me a few ways to make him go, go faster, and stop in a quick half-minute lesson, and that was it!
+We set off.
+I was terrified every time the horse moved in an unexpected way.
 We had a rough start.

 He would rear on his hind legs as if to get rid of me when crossing rivers, and refuse to go on as soon as the snow got too deep and the mountain too steep.
 In this fashion, we trod through the valley north of the lake for most of the day, till we reached the hut of a shepherd.